peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/7-inject-configs.md

 In this section, we'll take a look at how OSToy can be configured using Secrets and Environment Variables.

-Baking or hardcoding the configurations and secrets (e.g. password, connection strings) inside the application source code is a poor practice, and it will create security concerns as all developers are exposes to the production environments credentials.
-As a best practice, application should externalize any configurations and secrets.
+Baking or hardcoding the configurations and secrets (e.g. password, connection strings) inside the application source code is a poor practice, and it will create security concerns as all developers are exposed to production environment credentials.
+As a best practice, applications should externalize any configurations and secrets.
 These configs and secrets can be put under OpenShift as ConfigMaps, Secrets and environment variables, and let OpenShift dynamically inject those settings back to the running application when the app starts.

 ### 1. Create a Secret
-Kubernetes / OpenSHift Secret objects allow you to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+Kubernetes / OpenShift Secret objects allow you to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
 Putting this information in a secret is safer and more flexible than putting it, verbatim, into a Pod definition or a container image.

 To create and associate a Secret object to our OSToy application, please go back to the Developer view, click Secrets on the left menu.